 - Peerplays; $18.9M market cap

 To justify the current market cap of Augur, at maturity (assumption: 9 years from now) REP holders (the name of Augur’s token) would require to be earning $450M per quarter or $ 1.8B per year.
 By way of comparison, energy stocks such as Kinder Morgan or Conoco Phillips pay a similar amount in dividends.
 Is Augur going to scale to as large a company/ecosystem as Conoco Phillips?
 I would wager not — on Augur’s own prediction platform :)

-But then, distributions are not the only reason REP holders hold REP: some REP holders derive utility from using the Augur platform and reporting on the outcome of events; others also hold REP for price appreciation (the subject of Part 2 of my blog post series).
+But then, distributions are not the only reason REP holders hold REP: some REP holders derive utility from using the Augur platform and reporting on the outcome of events; others also hold REP for price appreciation.

 Note: I have deliberately omitted TaaS and other tokenized funds from the above list.
 The value of these tokens is driven by the Net Asset Value of their underlying holdings.

 With any DCF model, the discussion invariably leads to what Discount Rate should be used to discount the cash flows back to the present.
 A Discount Rate is used to evaluate an investment’s required rate of return by an investor.
 The Discount Rate should always be risk adjusted, that is, it should include a premium to compensate investors for risk based on the magnitude of the risk incurred by the investor.

 In the world of finance, typically one of two methods are used to calculate a Discount Rate: the Capital Asset Pricing Model (CAPM) or the Weighted Average Cost of Capital (WACC).